mattmakai/fullstackpython.com/content/pages/01-introduction/03-why-use-python.markdown

 ### More perspectives on why to use Python
+Programming language rankings and the philosophy behind a language provide solid initial data points for why you should learn Python.
+These resources also give perspectives on why people switched from other programming communities and why they advocate for Python as a primary language.

 * [How to argue for Python’s use](http://nothingbutsnark.svbtle.com/how-to-argue-for-pythons-use) explains that choosing a programming language can be complicated but that Python is a very good option for many use cases.